Frequently Asked Questions for Students living in Residences:

 How does my Dining Plan work?

-An account is set up for you on a secure database for the initial deposit value, just like a bank debit card.
+An account is set up for you on a secure database for the initial deposit value, similar to a bank debit card.
 When you make purchases the value is deducted from your Dining Plan.
 After each transaction you can ask for a receipt that will display your balance, or you can check your balance and transaction history on-line on the MyTrent Portal.
 Please select Finances and follow the links to TrentU Card.

 Where can I use my Dining Plan?